 Plantains can be consumed both green (must be cooked) and fully ripe (can be eaten raw).
 For plantain chips, it is best to use green ones that are just about to start turning yellow.
 If you use very green plantains, they will be very hard to peel and will have very little sweetness.
 But when the plantain just starts turning yellow, it still has enough starch to create crispy chips, but also offers a bit of sweetness.
 When mixed with spices, or just sea salt, this sweetness adds extra flavor to the chips.
 Check the photo below to help you pick the best plantains for your chips.

 2. Wash and peel the plantains.
 Cut them into very thin slices using a mandoline or a sharp knife.
 Place the slices into a medium mixing bowl.

 3. In a small bowl or ramekin, mix together the curry powder, paprika, salt, and grapeseed oil.

 4. Pour the spice-oil mixture onto the plantain slices.
 Using your hands, gently mix it together, breaking the stuck slices apart.

-5. Arrange the plantain slices onto a large (about 12×17 inches), non-stick baking sheet and bake for 20 minutes.
+5. Arrange the plantain slices onto a large (about 12×17 inches), non-stick baking sheet, and bake for 20 minutes.

 Helpful Tips & Tricks

 Use a Mandoline.
 While it is certainly possible to slice plantains with a knife, a mandoline is the way to go!
-Not only is it harder and take longer to cut with a knife, but you won’t be able to get even slices, which makes the chips bake unevenly.
+Not only is it harder and takes longer to cut with a knife, but you won’t be able to get even slices, which makes the chips bake unevenly.
 Use the lowest setting on your mandoline slicer for the best results.
 You can find one at almost any large supermarket, or buy a mandoline from Amazon.